Alumni and Supporters

-The Directorate for Advancement is primarily responsible for alumni relations and fundraising at the University of Stirling.
-This section relates to personal data of alumni and supporters and clarifies the storage, processing and usage of data by the Directorate for Advancement.
+The Advancement Team, within Internationalisation and partnerships, is primarily responsible for alumni relations and fundraising at the University of Stirling.
+This section relates to personal data of alumni and supporters and clarifies the storage, processing and usage of data by the Advancement Team.

-This statement applies to external relations data, managed by the Directorate for Advancement, but other departments that may hold your information for different purposes may process data under different grounds.
+This statement applies to external relations data, managed by the Advancement Team, but other departments that may hold your information for different purposes may process data under different grounds.

-The Directorate for Advancement holds basic records for all Alumni including contact details, courses studied, date of birth, nationality and scholarships awarded, which are obtained from your student record when you leave the University.
-In addition we also keep a record of communications with you and any other details you provide voluntarily such as employment details or fundraising causes you are interested in.
+The Advancement Team holds basic records for all Alumni including contact details, courses studied, date of birth, nationality and scholarships awarded, which are obtained from your student record when you leave the University.
+In addition, we also keep a record of communications with you and any other details you provide voluntarily such as employment details or fundraising causes you are interested in.

 The data you give us whether online, by email, telephone or post may be made available as appropriate to our academic and administrative departments, recognised University of Stirling alumni clubs and associations.
 When doing this we will ensure that your wishes are respected and make sure the data processing is lawful.

-This internal data sharing is primarily done to allow University departments to engage with alumni and other contacts who fit a particular set of criteria (e.g. geographic location, graduation year, subject of study).
+This internal data sharing is primarily done to allow University departments to engage with alumni and other contacts who fit a particular set of criteria (e.g., geographic location, graduation year, subject of study).
 Wherever possible, data shared for such purposes will be anonymised to leave only the information pertinent to the planned activity, with personally identifiable information being removed.
-Primary responsibility for external engagement data remains with the Directorate for Advancement, whose staff will process communications on behalf of other departments, maintain data security, and process requests for removal from contact lists (or removal from the database itself).
+Primary responsibility for external engagement data remains with the Advancement Team, whose staff will process communications on behalf of other departments, maintain data security, and process requests for removal from contact lists (or removal from the database itself).